scaleoutsean/awesome-solidfire/README.md

 ## NetApp SolidFire-based Offerings

-- SolidFire iSCSI storage clusters (available as storage-only clusters composed of storage nodes from NetApp HCI product line)
+- SolidFire iSCSI storage clusters (available as storage-only clusters composed of storage nodes from NetApp HCI product line; you may view all currently available models in 3D [here](https://apps.kaonadn.net/4817930843848704/index.html) (click on NetApp HCI))
 - NetApp HCI (NetApp HCI compute nodes connected via iSCSI to NetApp HCI storage nodes - some call it "disaggregated HCI" or dHCI)

 ## Why SolidFire

 - Fully programmable storage - from the initial node configuration to automated storage provisioning for containers
-- Cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86_64 servers to hypervisors, VMs and containers
+- Public cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86-64 servers to hypervisors, VMs and containers
-- Always-on effciency with zero-performance impact.
+- Always-on storage effciency with zero-performance impact.
 Compression and deduplication cannot be disabled
 - Granular storage capacity and performance management - Minimum, Maximum and Burst storage policies may be assigned on a per-volume basis
 - General purpose scale-out storage clusters that are easy to provision, manage, refresh, and scale
 - Can be merged into or serve as a base for NetApp HCI - add two or more NetApp HCI compute nodes and convert your SolidFire cluster into NetApp HCI